 Starting with WHO

-Examples of the WHO in your article can include:
+Some examples of the “WHO” in your article might include:

-- Who will be harmed if they read it?
+- Who might be negatively affected if they read it?

 - What will you narrow your topic down to?